Forest Ambassadors — BigCi installation

 Bundanon Artist Residency 2024 Recipient

-This chapter of Forest Ambassadors became an opportunity to bring together the voices gathered in California and Taiwan — combining their messages into another scroll-like page of the Manual of Kindness.
-It is remarkable and deeply touching to read these messages, now written in multiple languages: English, Spanish, Korean, Chinese — a connection across a diverse world, held together in a single work.
+This chapter of Forest Ambassadors brought together the voices gathered in California and Taiwan, combining their messages into a new scroll-like page of the Manual of Kindness, now written in four languages: English, Spanish, Korean and Chinese.

-It was also a time to explore the magical land of Bundanon, located on the Shoalhaven River, Illaroo NSW — a place donated to the Australian people by beloved Australian painter Arthur Boyd — and to connect to Country, to listen, and to let the land speak into the work.
-This included the profound privilege of connecting with Elders from the Dharrawal people, the traditional custodians of the land.
-Bundanon organised a conference on biodiversity that brought together First Nations Elders, biologists, botanists, and scientists united in the protection of the region — a profound gathering of knowledge, culture, and care for the natural world that Gloria was privileged to participate in and learn from.
+The residency offered time to explore the land of Bundanon, located on the Shoalhaven River, Illaroo NSW, donated to the Australian people by recognised Australian painter Arthur Boyd and to connect to Country through observation, listening and making.
+This included the honour of meeting with Elders from the Dharrawal people, the traditional custodians of the land.
+Bundanon organised a biodiversity conference bringing together First Nations Elders, biologists, botanists and scientists united in the protection of the region, a gathering Gloria was privileged to attend and learn from.

-The Manual of Kindness scroll created at Bundanon — uniting the messages from Djerassi and Taiwan into a single work — was subsequently lent to the Bob Brown Foundation for use across multiple campaigns for the protection of forests.
-A testament to the power of art as a voice for advocacy, and to the living nature of a work that keeps travelling and giving.
+The Manual of Kindness scroll created at Bundanon, uniting messages from Djerassi and Taiwan, was subsequently loaned to the Bob Brown Foundation for use across multiple campaigns for the protection of forests.

 LocationShoalhaven River, Illaroo NSW — donated by Arthur Boyd